kellythle/conference-system/phase2/src/README.txt

 warn you not leaving it empty.
 3. For existed user, choosing 'sign in ', logging in and you will see the main menu if it is a successful login.Try again if you input anything wrong.
 For different type of user you can different stuff.
 (a).
-For organizer you can access to sign up system, schedule system where you can either create a new talk or assign the a speaker to a talk, and logout option.
+For organizer you can create other users, access to sign up system, schedule system, messaging system, play math games and logout option.
 (b).
-For speaker you can only enter messaging system and logout.
+For speaker you can only access to sign up system, messaging system, play math games and logout.
 (c).
-For attendee you can access to sign up system and message system as well as an option to logout.
+For attendee you can access to sign up system and message system, play math games as well as an option to logout.
 (d).
 If you choose logout on any menu there is a logout menu to assure whether you want logout or still keep login.
 If you choose to logout you will logout successfully if the system tell you that.
 (e).
 In any menu if you are too naughty to input something outside the options, our system will inform you to follow our